Frequently Asked Questions

 Not having the benefit of same species guidance, they fit into neither a human world nor into that of their own species.
 This confusion, coupled with the physical prowess that accompanies their instinctive defenses, leads to fits of rage.

 What all adult monkeys and apes share in common is a set of formidable canine teeth.
+Some prosimians have toxic bites.
 Many a pet monkey owner has found their way to the Emergency Room of their local hospital with lacerations far beyond expectations.

 To preclude that eventuality, some owners extract their pet’s teeth.
 Some monkeys and apes have no teeth left by the time they reach sanctuary.
 They are thus sentenced to a lifetime of soft foods, and resulting digestive disorders.

-Other pet owners grow wary attacks, urine-marking, and other unappealing behaviors and seek to find new homes for their pets.
+Other pet owners grow wary of attacks, urine-marking, and other unappealing behaviors and seek to find new homes for their pets.
 Given the substantial financial investment of pet primate ownership, many seek return on their investments and sell them to breeders, carnivals, traveling circuses or roadside zoos, many of which are designed for entertainment, but not for the well being of the animals.
-Some pet owners sell their ex-pets to research labs, where they may be subjected to lives of invasive procedures and infectious disease.
 Other ex-pets are euthanized as a result of what their owners view as a betrayal after repeat attacks.